mongodb/docs/source/includes/fact-ubuntu-lts-support.rst

-MongoDB only provides packages for 64-bit long-term support Ubuntu releases.
+MongoDB only provides packages for 64-bit LTS (long-term support) Ubuntu releases.
-Currently, this means 12.04 LTS (Precise Pangolin) and 14.04 LTS (Trusty Tahr).
+For example, 12.04 LTS (precise), 14.04 LTS (trusty), 16.04 LTS (xenial), and so on.
-While the packages may work with other Ubuntu releases, this is not a supported configuration.
+These packages may work with other Ubuntu releases, however, they are not supported.